top of page

 b.1957, Beijing, China

-Ai Weiwei endeavors not just to spread Chinese culture across the globe, but appropriate it to express modern, reflective ideas.
-A porcelain vase can be elegant, but can also be a façade for the feudalistic tradition of treasury and court culture; a zodiac sign can be mythical and symbolic, but can also be down-to-earth and playful as presented by Ai who used lego as a medium.
+A global citizen, artist, and thinker, Ai Weiwei moves between modes of production and investigation.
+He attended Beijing Film Academy and later on moving to New York (1983–1993), continued his studies at the Parsons School of Design.
+He is one of the leading cultural figures of his generation and serves as an example for free expression both in China and internationally.
+He endeavors not just to spread Chinese culture across the globe, but to appropriate them for the expression of thought-provoking, reflective ideas.
+A porcelain vase can be elegant, but it can also be a façade for the feudalistic tradition of treasury and court culture; a zodiac sign can be mythical and imbued with symbolism and faith, but it can also be down-to-earth and playful as presented by Ai, using the plastic construction LEGO bricks as a medium.

 Exhibitions